 Notice how regular marketing emails come from “JetBlue,” while a message directly related to my flight comes from “JetBlue Reservations” and a customer experience communication comes from “JetBlue Info.”
 (Also, those yellow arrows?
 That’s my inbox provider, Gmail, letting me know these emails are important because I often open emails with that label or sender name.)

 Use the title of a series or newsletter

-Most series and newsletters have their own titles, so use that as the sender name.
-Newsletter subscribers are there for a reason, and this practice will immediately grab their attention without causing any confusion.
+Most series and newsletters have their own titles, so it’s okay to use that as the sender name, even if the company name isn’t included.
+Subscribers will have deliberately opted in to receive this content, so immediately calling that out ensures you’ll grab their attention without causing any confusion.

 To wrap it all up

-Your sender name can make or break your email marketing efforts, so make sure to constantly monitor analytics.
-Specifically, focus on the metrics relating to engagement, as well as spam complaints, as these correlate most directly to the effectiveness of your sender name.
+Your sender name can make or break your email marketing efforts, so make sure to monitor each campaign’s analytics.
+Specifically, focus on the metrics relating to engagement, as well as spam complaints, as these directly correlate to the effectiveness of your sender name.
 They’re also what spam filters use to determine whether your next campaign will make it into subscribers’ inboxes.
 If those numbers aren’t where you want them to be, it’s time to optimize.